 Chloe joined ACU in 2014 as a casual professional within the Centre for Health and Social Research.
 She is passionate about using research to improve the health, education and social outcomes of vulnerable populations.
 Chloe is particularly interested in child and adolescent health and wellbeing.

-Community Engagement Officer - North Sydney
+Senior Community Engagement Officer - North Sydney

-Community Engagement Officer - North Sydney
+Senior Community Engagement Officer - Strathfield

-Community Engagement Officer - Brisbane
+Senior Community Engagement Officer - Melbourne

 Kimberley joins ACU Engagement with a background in youth mental health, tertiary institutions and teaching.
 In her previous role, working with the Student Enrichment team, she had the opportunity to nurture and build strong community partnerships with a wide range of staff, students and external groups.

 Kimberley has a passion for connecting young people with services that bring social change and positive impact.